TechsCode-Team/InsaneShopsWiki/1-Overview/2-CommandsAndPermissions.md

 <br />

-Generally it is recommended that admins receive the ``insaneshops.admin`` permission, and that all players receive the ''insaneshops.create`` permission
+Generally it is recommended that admins receive the ``insaneshops.admin`` permission, and that all players receive the ``insaneshops.create`` permission